thedoggybrad/Paint3DArchive/README.md

 Just download the .appxbundle file and open your Powershell (not Command Prompt) then enter the following commands.
 Remember to replace the path with the actual path of the downloaded .appxbundle file.

 ## Download blocked by Browser or Security Product
 Relax.
 Allow the download and choose to keep the file even it warns that it is dangerous.
-Your browser does that (specifically Microsoft Edge) because the file should be downloaded from the Microsoft Store but were downloading it from the outside.<br>
+Your browser does that (specifically Microsoft Edge) because the file should be downloaded from the Microsoft Store but were downloading it from the outside.<br><br>
 But, if the file is blocked by Microsoft Defender SmartScreen and/or any security software, kindly double check the file as it is not supposed to happen as all the files here in this repository are digitally signed by Microsoft themselves.
+Otherwise, you're dealing with the file that is not downloaded from this repository.

 ## Motto
 "Paint 3D will never die and will remain in our hearts."